 In June 2017, I made a completely dark room in my house and started a one-day fast from sunlight.

 In a book Nine Habits of Happiness by David Leonhardt, he writes, “Thirst teaches us to appreciate water.
 Fatigue helps us appreciate sleep.”
 I believe in this ritual, darkness made me appreciate sunlight.

 I stayed in the room for 24 hours without any light or food.
 (For safety reasons, I had water).
 I endured this hardship waiting for the next day when I would counteract with a full day of sunlight.
 From dawn to dusk, I soaked up sunlight on a rooftop in central London and felt the glorious effects.

 After nine months of rituals, prototypes, and design inventions, I wondered if I accomplished my quest.
 If I truly understood sunlight any better.
 The answer is, I don’t know.
 But, through this whole journey, I recognized over and over again the meaning of living with sunlight, and why I will always seek out the real stuff when I can find it.

-Visit Kotaro Abe’s online portfolio here.
+Visit Kotaro Abe’s portfolio here.